mynodebtc/mynode_docs/docs/troubleshooting/stuck-formatting.md

 # My Device is stuck at Formatting Drive

-Some users may encouter an issue where the first step of setting up the external drive for use by myNode stalls and becomes stuck.
+Some users may encouter an issue where the first step of setting up the external drive for use by MyNode stalls and becomes stuck.
 This is likely due to wither a loose cable connection or a USB to SATA adapter that is not well supported by the Raspberry Pi operating system.

 ### Loose Connections